hobuinc/laz-perf/README.md

 # What is this?

-Alternative [LAZ](http://laszip.org) implementation.
+LAZperf is an alternative [LAZ](http://laszip.org) implementation.
 It supports compilation to WASM via [Emscripten](https://emscripten.org/) so that LAZ data can be decoded in a browser.
-This project provides an alternative implementation to the [LAStools](http://lastools.org/) library that provides a more rigorous software engineering approach.

 # Building LAZperf for Windows/UNIX

-Previous version of LAZperf were header-only C++ libraries, so you could simply include the project header files in your project.
-Primarily due to licensing issues, this is no longer the case and LAZperf needs to be built as a library that you link with your code.
-LAZperf uses CMake as a build system, though it's probably simple to port to another build system as there are few source files.
+Previous versions of LAZperf were header-only C++ libraries, so you could simply include the project header files in your project.
+Primarily due to licensing issues, this is no longer the case and LAZperf needs to be built as a library that links with your code.
+LAZperf uses CMake as a build system, though it's probably simple to port to another build system as there are few source files and no dependencies.
 Assuming you have Git, CMake, make and C++11 compiler installed, here is the process on the Unix command line.
 The process is similar on Windows.

     git clone https://github.com/hobu/laz-perf.git